Carl Schurz: Revolution of 1848

-Migration to America
+Immigration to America

-While in London, Schurz married fellow revolutionary Johannes Ronge's sister-in-law, Margarethe Meyer, in July 1852 and then, like many other Forty-Eighters, migrated to the United States.
+While in London, Schurz married fellow revolutionary Johannes Ronge's sister-in-law, Margarethe Meyer, in July 1852 and then, like many other Forty-Eighters, immigrated to the United States.
 Living initially in Philadelphia, Pennsylvania, the Schurzes moved to Watertown, Wisconsin, where Carl nurtured his interests in politics and Margarethe began her seminal work in early childhood education.
 In Wisconsin, Schurz soon became immersed in the anti-slavery movement and in politics, joining the Republican Party.
 In 1857, he ran unsuccessfully as a Republican for lieutenant governor.
 In the Illinois campaign of the next year between Abraham Lincoln and Stephen A. Douglas, he took part as a speaker on behalf of Lincoln—mostly in German—which raised Lincoln's popularity among German-American voters.
 In 1858, Schurz was admitted to the Wisconsin bar and began to practice law in Milwaukee.
 Beginning 1859, his law partner was Halbert E. Paine.
 With Paine's encouragement, Schurz took more of an interest in politics and public speaking than in law.
 In the state campaign of 1859, Schurz made a speech attacking the Fugitive Slave Law, arguing for states' rights.
 In Faneuil Hall, Boston, on April 18, 1859, he delivered an oration on "True Americanism", which, coming from an alien, was intended to clear the Republican party of the charge of "nativism".
 Wisconsin Germans unsuccessfully urged his nomination for governor in 1859.
 In the 1860 Republican National Convention, Schurz was spokesman of the delegation from Wisconsin, which voted for William H. Seward.
 Despite this, Schurz was on the committee which brought Lincoln the news of his nomination.

 After Lincoln's election and in spite of Seward's objection, Lincoln sent Schurz as minister to Spain in 1861, in part because of Schurz's European record as a revolutionary.
-While there Schurz succeeded in quietly dissuading Spain from supporting the South.
+While there, Schurz did not manage to cause any lasting impact on the Spanish authorities regarding the conflict.
+He returned to the US in early 1862 to join the Union army.